Hong Kong Dragon Boat Festival

 Dragon Boat History

-The legend of the festival is quite interesting.
 The Hong Kong Dragon Boat Festival is undoubtedly one of Hong Kong’s most popular events, drawing thousands of spectators and racing teams from across the globe.
-The popularity of this event is growing at a surprising rate throughout the world but especially in the USA, Canada and Europe.
+The popularity of this event is growing at a surprising rate throughout the world but especially in the USA, Canada and Europe!

 LEARN MORE ABOUT THE EVENT BY VISITING: www.dragonboatatlanta.com